 It’s hard to overstate how important Windsor Castle is to Britain.
 It has been the seat of the British Monarchy for almost 1000 years and is the oldest inhabited castle in the world.
-The ancient fortress protected Her Majesty Queen Elizabeth II as a child during World War 2, and she also recently sequestered herself at Windsor during the pandemic.
+The ancient fortress protected Her Majesty Queen Elizabeth II as a child during World War 2.
 It is also home to the highest Order of chivalry in England, the Most Noble Order of the Garter.
 Everyone who visits London should make time to leave the city center for Windsor.
 With so much history and significance, I’ve made it easy and narrowed down the top things to see at Windsor Castle.

 Remember, you don’t have to be into the Royal Family to appreciate Windsor Castle.
 How many 900-year-old fortresses with a beautiful park have you visited?
 Here is my list of top things to see at Windsor